The Life and Afterlife of Ancient Roman Architecture

 February 10, 2017

-Diane Favro, associate dean, School of the Arts and Architecture, and professor in architecture and urban design at UCLA.
+Diane Favro, associate dean, School of the Arts and Architecture, and professor in architecture and urban design at UC Los Angeles.

 “Wall, Stone, and Column: Process as Power in Augustan Rome”